Acorus calamus: Taxonomy

-Currently the taxonomic position of these forms is contested.
-The comprehensive taxonomic analysis in the Kew World Checklist of Selected Plant Families from 2002 considers all three forms to be distinct varieties of a single species.
-The Flora of North America publication considers the diploid form to be a distinct species, analyzing North American forms of the diploid variety, and does not analyse the morphology of Asian forms of the diploid variety.
+Currently the taxonomic position of the different forms is contested.
+The comprehensive taxonomic analysis in Plants of the World Online from 2023 considers all three forms to be distinct varieties of a single species.
+The Flora of North America publication considers the diploid form to be a distinct species; its analysis differentiates North American diploid forms from triploid and tetraploid varieties, and does not take into account the morphology of Asian forms of the diploid variety.
 Also, in older literature, the name Acorus americanus may be used indiscriminately for all forms of Acorus calamus occurring in North America, irrespective of cytological diversity (i.e. both the diploid and triploid forms).
-The treatment in the Flora of China from 2010, which is followed in the Tropicos database system, considers all varieties to be synonyms of a single taxonomically undifferentiated species, pointing to morphological overlap in the characteristics singled out by Thompson.
+The treatment in the Flora of China from 2010 considers all varieties to be synonyms of a single taxonomically undifferentiated species, since characteristics that are treated as distinctive in the Flora of North America are subject to morphological overlap in Asian specimens.

-The primary morphological distinction between the triploid and the North American forms of the diploid is made by the number of prominent leaf veins, the diploid having a single prominent midvein and on both sides of this equally raised secondary veins, the triploid having a single prominent midvein with the secondary veins barely distinct.
+The primary morphological distinction between the triploid and the North American forms of the diploid is made by the number of prominent leaf veins, the diploid having a prominent midvein with equally raised secondary veins on both sides, the triploid having a single prominent midvein with the secondary veins barely distinct.
 According to the Flora of China, there is clear overlap in these characteristics and the different cytotypes are impossible to distinguish morphologically.
 Triploid plants are infertile and show an abortive ovary with a shrivelled appearance.
 This form will never form fruit (let alone seeds) and can only spread asexually.

 The tetraploid variety is usually known as Acorus calamus var. angustatus Besser.
-A number of synonyms are known, but a number are contested as to which variety they belong.
+A number of synonyms are known, but some of those are contested as to which variety they belong.
 It is morphologically diverse, with some forms having very broad and some narrow leaves.
-It is furthermore also cytotypically diverse, with an array of different karyotypes.
+It is also cytotypically diverse, with an array of different karyotypes.